seper-sw/Advanced-SMS-Spam-Detection-using-Deep-Complex-Models-and-Sine-Cosine-Algorithm/Readme.md

 ## Result
 1-SCA helped to reduce 4387 features in TF-IDF method & 4358 featuers in BOW method that in each of them with a good results

-After implementing and executing the necessary steps, the following results were obtained :
+2-After implementing and executing the necessary steps, the following results were obtained :

 <div align="left">
 <img width="758" alt="ml" src="https://github.com/seper-sw/Spam-sms-detection/assets/94066230/9adf5b33-fac3-41ac-88fb-e5396928ec69">